beroset/asteroid-hosttools/README.md

-restore BD      restores previously saved settings from dir BD to connected watch fastboot        reboots into bootloader mode forgetkeys      forgets the ssh keys for both "watch" and "192.168.2.15" snap            takes a screenshot and downloads it to a local jpg file settime         sets the time on the watch according to the current time on host listtimezones   lists the timezones known to the watch
+restore BD      restores previously saved settings from dir BD to connected watch fastboot        reboots into bootloader mode forgetkeys      forgets the ssh keys for both "watch" and "192.168.2.15" present         return true if watch is present, otherwise false snap            takes a screenshot and downloads it to a local jpg file settime         sets the time on the watch according to the current time on host listtimezones   lists the timezones known to the watch